cloudfoundry/pmc-notes/Utilities/2015-07-28-utilities.md

 ## Update on Eclipse plugin and Java tools (Ryan Morgan)
 * CF Java Client 1.1.3 released on June 26th.
 Fixes temporary file cleanup on pushed artifacts.
 * Eclipse plugin given the go ahead to move to the Eclipse Foundation.
 Proposal in process.
+* receptor-client is in the process of moving to cloudfoundry-incubator

 ## Proposals